Founder

 The Why

-Survey response rates have collapsed over the past two decades.
-Pew Research Center tracked telephone survey participation falling from 36% in 1997 to 6% by 2018.
-Those still responding move quickly, selecting whatever ends the interaction fastest.
-The research industry calls this satisficing.
-Aaron calls it a design failure.
+Survey response rates have been collapsing for two decades.
+Pew Research Center tracked telephone participation falling from 36% in 1997 to 6% by 2018.
+The people who still answer tend to rush, choosing whatever ends the interaction fastest.
+The industry has a tidy word for this: satisficing.
+Aaron has a blunter one: design failure.

-The fix was not better software.
-It required a different philosophy, grounded in behavioral science, consent-first design, and a stubborn belief that how you ask matters as much as what you ask.
-People will tell you everything if you give them the right conditions.
+The fix was never better software.
+It took a different premise, grounded in behavioral science and consent-first design, and a stubborn conviction that how you ask matters as much as what you ask.
+Give people the right conditions and they will tell you everything.
 Not a form.
 Not a five-point scale.
 A conversation built on respect.

 That conviction became Warren.